ntopia/os-project/README.md

 #### remove\_all\_rotlocks\_for\_task

-Unlocks all locks which belongs to given process id.
+Unlocks all locks which belongs to given task's pid.

 ### implementing system calls